simontree/Hausgartomat/README.md

-# Plantomat / Hausgartomat
+# Plantomat

-Plantomat / Hausgartomat will be an automated growing system for interested urban gardeners.
+Plantomat is an automated growing system for interested urban gardeners.

 Unity C# Code for HTW Berlin Project